by Rebecca Raney

 A 30-year tour of hope and disaster

-I come from the backcountry of north Missouri, where my family has lived for nearly 200 years.
+I come from the backcountry of north Missouri, where my family has lived for 200 years.
 After I graduated from college, I packed up a rusted-out Ford and left Missouri for a three-month internship in California.

 I was 21 then, but I had been on my own since I was 17.
 When I got to the Golden State, I didn't have enough money to get a place to live.